North And South Korea Plan First Talks In Two Years

 The Unification Ministry says it's preparing for the high-level talks with meetings covering strategy, organization and even staging a mock meeting in advance.
 These discussions will mark the first interKorean dialogue since ongoing lower-level talks were suspended in early 2016 amid growing tensions over North Korea's consistent missile and nuclear tests.

-Panmunjom is the border village within the Demilitarized Zone where on November 13, a North Korean soldier made a daring defection in which he was shot at least five times and rescued by US and South Korean forces.
+Panmunjom is the border village within the Demilitarized Zone where on Nov.
+13, a North Korean soldier made a daring defection in which he was shot at least five times and rescued by U.S. and South Korean forces.
 He's stable and recovering.